Need the Littelfuse equivalent to a competitor part? Enter the competitor part number here.

 Both standards show considerable differences.
 In the case of fuse links, compliance with the UL-standard does not usually mean that the fuse-holder under consideration meets IEC-requirements and vice versa.
 In the following, some of the most important differences between the two standards will be indicated.

-From an application point of view a fuse-holder is characterised by the features discussed in the previous section, and by its rated values for voltage, current and accepted power.
+From an application point of view, a fuse-holder is characterized by the features discussed in the previous section by its rated values for voltage, current, and accepted power.
 Considerable differences exist between the IEC and the UL standards regarding the rated current of a fuse-holder.
 According to IEC 257, the rated current is determined by the rated accepted power of a fuse-holder.
-The rated accepted power is, according to IEC 257, 'A stated value of power dissipation (of a fuse link) which a fuse-base or fuse-holder can accept under prescribed conditions of use and behaviour.'
+The rated accepted power is, according to IEC 257, "A stated value of power dissipation (of a fuse link) which a fuse-base or fuse-holder can accept under prescribed conditions of use and behavior."
 Rated values of accepted power are 1.6 W, 2.5 W or 4 W. For example, it means that at a power dissipation of 4 W (by a fuse link placed in the fuseholder) temperatures of the fuse-holder should not exceed certain limit values as specified in the standard.
 This rated accepted power determines the rated current.
-Basically this means that the rated current is not a fixed value.
+Basically, this means that the rated current is not a fixed value.
 As an example, let us assume that the rated accepted power of a fuse-holder is 2.5 W.